Chihhaowu/locality-sensitive-hashing/README.md

 Python 3.9.12

 ## Usage
-The code for all the evaluations/tests described are present thoroughly documented in the script.
+Example code to execute all the evaluations/tests described are present ***thoroughly documented*** in the script.

 ## Reference
 referenced https://github.com/dataplayer12/Fly-LSH to help implement SimHash/random projection LSH